-Only two semester hours of physical activity courses may count toward the degree (students who wish to enroll for additional physical activity courses can do so, but must register for zero credit).
-Courses are identified with a "P" in the course number.
+(Note: No more than two semester hours of physical activity courses may count toward the degree; students who wish to enroll for additional physical activity courses may do so but must register for zero credit.)

 Community Service

 Students should gain an understanding of the role, responsibility and challenge of service in community life through participation, experience and reflection.